MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 ## Step 1: Install custom libraries

 For machine learning model development or ad-hoc data analysis, you might need to install a custom library for your Apache Spark session.
 Use `%pip install` or `%conda install` for that installation.
-You can also install the required libraries into the workspace.
-Navigate to **Library management** in the workspace settings.
+You can also have your workspace admin [Set default libraries for the workspace](use-ai-samples.md#set-default-libraries-for-the-workspace).

 For the classification model, use the wordcloud library to represent the word frequency in text, where the size of a word represents its frequency.
 For this tutorial, use `%pip install` to install wordcloud.